intelxed/xed/datafiles/apx-f/README.md

 - All APX new instructions

 ## Encoder support
-XED encoder supports status:
+Intel&reg; XED encoder supports status:
 #### Legacy
 - :x: No REX2 support
 #### EVEX
 - :x: No EGPRs support
 - All APX-Promoted instructions
 - All APX new instructions.
 Note:
-  - {CF,}CMOVcc - Partial support, need to set the NF XED operand for forms with EVEX.NF=1
+  - {CF,}CMOVcc - Partial support, need to set the NF operand for forms with EVEX.NF=1
-#### ENC2 XED module
+#### ENC2 module
 - :x: No ENC2 support for APX.
 Users should not use this module for APX encoding

 ## APX CPUID support
-XED defines only the Foundational APX CPUID bit for promoted/new EVEX instructions.
+Intel&reg; XED defines only the Foundational APX CPUID bit for promoted/new EVEX instructions.
-APX-Promoted instructions require the equivalent Legacy CPUID as well - Those Legacy CPUIDs are not listed by XED yet (TBD)
+APX-Promoted instructions require the equivalent Legacy CPUID as well - Those Legacy CPUIDs are not listed by Intel&reg; XED yet (TBD)

 ## Chip-Check support
-XED's chip-check supports the detection of all APX instructions and flavors.
+Intel&reg; XED chip-check supports the detection of all APX instructions and flavors.
 APX instruction can be:
 - New APX instruction
 - Legacy instruction with REX2 prefix